General Questions

 Why is USTA Adult 18 & Over 6-7 weeks of matches now?

-Once you have a USTA membership number and a team number you are ready to register yourself for league play.
-If you do not have an NTRP rating, you will be required to go through the self-rate process prior to registering for a team.
+Once you have a USTA membership, a valid NTRP rating, and a team number, you are ready to register yourself for league play.
 Simply go to TennisLink and click on Register for a team in the upper right hand corner.
 The site will prompt you through the rest.

 How do I know what NTRP level I should play?